-The School currently has two campuses in Box Hill and Chadstone.
-The Box Hill Campus caters for students in Years 7-10 and the Pathways Campus is a senior campus catering for students Years 10-12.
-Our highly experienced staff deliver the Victorian Curriculum, Victorian Certificates of Applied Learning (VCAL), Vocational Education and Training Certificates (VET) and School-Based Apprenticeships and Traineeships (SBATs).
+The school currently has two campuses in Box Hill and Chadstone.
+The Box Hill Campus caters for students in Years 7-10 and the Chadstone Campus is a senior campus catering for students Years 10-12.
+Our highly experienced staff deliver the Victorian Curriculum, the Victorian Pathways Certificate (VPC), VCE Vocational Major (VM) and Vocational Education and Training Certificates (VET) and School-Based Apprenticeships and Traineeships (SBATs).

 All Berengarra School students require specialist support to meet their diverse social and emotional challenges.
 Students commonly present with a variety of mental health issues and/or learning disabilities.